UConn Huskies men's ice hockey statistical leaders

 The UConn Huskies ice hockey statistical leaders are individual statistical leaders of the UConn Huskies men's ice hockey program in various categories, including goals, assists, points, and saves.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Huskies represent the University of Connecticut in the NCAA's Hockey East.

 UConn began competing in intercollegiate ice hockey in 1960.
 These lists are updated through the end of the 2023–24 season.

+Players active in the 2025–26 season are marked in bold.